benhaslett/Ben-Haslett/README.md

 - Guided the complex Hybrid exchange Office 365 Migration from 3 councils into one
 - Led the difficult 3 into 1 Active Directory Domain Consolidation
 - Stabilised our IT with a Standard Operating System Windows 10 and Office 365
-- Consolidated 3 former Council Service Desks into one consistent service
+- Implemented Ivanti IT Service Management Platform, consolidated 3 legacy Service Desks into one consistent service
-- Implemented Ivanti IT Service Management Platform
 - Implemented ITIL based best practice for Incident / Service / Change / Problem management
 - Proactively Created a Framework for Robotic Process Automation
 - Created a compelling case to adopt Microsoft Teams as a Unified Communications platform